xanxer6rB/forge-kasm/README.md

 docker-compose up -d

+# Build script
-forge-kasm.sh is a build script in testing
+forge-kasm.sh is a build script in testing that is used inside of the kasm container to finish setup.